embrace-io/embrace-docs/docs/react-native/features/tracking-error-component.md

 module.exports = mergeConfig(getDefaultConfig(__dirname), config);
 ```

-## Explanation

 - **`keep_classnames: true` and `keep_fnames: true`**: These options ensure that class names and function names are preserved during the minification process.
 - **`mangle`**: Prevents the renaming of class and function names.

-This configuration helps retain screen names in the `componentStack`, making it easier to debug rendering errors in release builds.

 ## Checking the Bundle Size